top of page

 Exploring a Particular Emotion, Feeling or Experience.

-Angry is...
+Angry/anger is...

-And it feels like...
+And it feels/looks/sounds like...

 I know I am angry when...

-When I feel anger my body feels like...
+When I am angry, my body feels...

-I know I am not angry when...
+I know I am no longer angry when...

-What my 'x' wants me to know...
+What 'x' wants me to know...

 Longing